flowingis/frontsize/README.md

 Documentation is [in progress][docs] and *far to be completed* but the best doc is the code itself, isn't it?

+If you would like to use BEM, you need to install the latest version of SASS.

 Next release details
 ---